bk408/LifeLayer/README.md

 Add products to your cart: Click the "Add to Cart" button, and a toaster notification will appear confirming which product has been added.
 View your cart: Once you navigate to the Cart page, you will see the items you have added.
 You can manage your cart by:
 Increasing or decreasing product quantities.
 Clearing the cart to remove all items at once.

-4. Filtering Products To help you find the products you're looking for, you can use the filter options:
+4. Checkout and Payment
+Once you've added your favorite products to the cart, you can proceed to the Checkout page:

+Review your order: Double-check the products and quantities.
+Make a secure payment: Enter your payment details to complete the purchase.
+A confirmation message will appear once the payment is successfully processed, and your order details will be shared.

+5. Filtering Products
+You can easily find products by using the filtering options:

-Category: Filter products by category, such as electronics, clothing, or accessories.
+Category: Filter products by specific categories such as clothing, electronics, or accessories.
 Name: Search for products by name.
+Price: Sort products based on your budget.
+6. Language-Switching
-Price: Sort products based on price to find items that fit your budget.
-5. Language-Switching You can switch the website’s language between English and French at any time using the language switcher option, ensuring a comfortable browsing experience in your preferred language.
+The website offers a language switcher that lets you toggle between English and French, providing a comfortable browsing experience in your preferred language.

-6. Responsiveness
+7. Responsiveness
-   The website is fully responsive, meaning it adapts seamlessly to both mobile and desktop devices, providing an optimal user experience across different screen sizes.
+This website is fully responsive, ensuring that it works smoothly on both mobile devices and desktop computers, offering a seamless experience across all screen sizes.

-Enjoy browsing and shopping on our website!
+Enjoy browsing, adding your favorite products, and completing your purchase on our user-friendly platform!